Zyron-Official/FileTree/README.md

 **Q:** How do I refresh the file tree after making changes to the file system?

-**A:** Use the loadTree() method to reload the tree structure.
+**A:** Use the loadFileTree() method to reload the tree structure.
 If you only need to update a portion of the tree, you can refresh specific nodes or sections.

 **Q:** Can I customize the appearance of the file tree?